CheyneyComputerScience/CREMA-D/docs/README.md

 ### Access

-To request access to the private GitHub repository, please email David.Cooper@cheyney.edu with your Name, email address, institution, and GitHub ID.
+To request access to the private GitHub repository, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdvOR994_Hsx7OkBU3oCzluXcmxw2P1nr-zBxcPgVBNLdD9Eg/viewform?usp=sf_link) and email David.Cooper@cheyney.edu that you have requested access.
 You will then be given read-only access to the repository.

 #### This Directory holds files used in the paper: